jehcriss42/cypress-code-challenge/README.md

 #### Challenge note:

-a) Bug with Editing a omputer - Adding date in introduced or discontinued is not saved.
+a) Bug with Editing a computer - Adding date in introduced or discontinued is not saved.
 It was decided to not create a failing test for it.
 b) Cypress 10 up had changed the way to deal with plugins and folder structure.

 #### Reference